 adb uninstall

-If you want to remove an app from your Android phone or tablet using ADB, the adb uninstall
+If you want to remove an app from your Android phone or tablet using ADB, the adb uninstall command is what youโll use.
+It requires the package name of the app.

 Example:

-To uninstall an app with the package name com.example.myapp
+To uninstall an app with the package name com.example.myapp:

 adb uninstall com.example.myapp